Kinsman Township History

 The first cemetery known as the “old cemetery” was selected by Mr. John Kinsman as the burial spot for John Tidd, the first death in the township in 1804.
 Deeded by Mr. Kinsman to the C&P Church Society in 1832, they in turn deeded it to the township to be cared for and controlled by the township trustees.
 This agreement still stands today.
 Seven revolutionary War veterans are buried here.
 They are as follows: Peter Lossie (Lossee), Ebenezer Reeves, John Kinsman, Lovel Parker, William Mathews, Dr. Jedediah Burnham, and Martin Tidd.

 The cemetery often holds valuable information with regards to tracing genealogy.
-Click here to learn more or to contact the Kinsman Cemetery Board.
+Many family plots have been photographed and mapped on Find a Grave.
+More information can be obtained from the Kinsman Cemetery Board.

 Dr. Peter Allen

 Our national government was hardly in its teens and Ohio’s only half that old when Dr. Peter Allen moved to the frontier town of Kinsman, Ohio, in 1808.
 As he watched civilization conquer the wilderness, he helped medicine out of its dark ages.
 Arriving with a black bag filled with herbs and leeches, he soon sought to embrace new scientific advances, helping found what would become the Ohio State Medical Society.
 The Allen house still stands and has been restored.
 It now operates as the Peter Allen Inn and Events Center in Kinsman.
-Please click here to read more about Dr. Peter Allen.
+For more information about Dr. Peter Allen.